tlswg/tls13-spec/draft-ietf-tls-tls13.md

-       rsa_sign            RSA public key; the certificate MUST allow the key to be used for signing with the signature scheme and hash algorithm that will be employed in the certificate verify message.
+       rsa_sign            RSA public key; the certificate MUST allow the key to be used for signing with the signature scheme and hash algorithm that will be employed in the CertificateVerify message.

-       dss_sign            DSA public key; the certificate MUST allow the key to be used for signing with the hash algorithm that will be employed in the certificate verify message.
+       dss_sign            DSA public key; the certificate MUST allow the key to be used for signing with the hash algorithm that will be employed in the CertificateVerify message.

-       ecdsa_sign          ECDSA-capable public key; the certificate MUST allow the key to be used for signing with the hash algorithm that will be employed in the certificate verify message; the public key
+       ecdsa_sign          ECDSA-capable public key; the certificate MUST allow the key to be used for signing with the hash algorithm that will be employed in the CertificateVerify message; the public key
                            MUST use a curve and point format supported by the server.